colomemaria/epiAneufinder/README.md

     * Included a better explaining error message for mismatching chromosome versions
     * Corrected minor bug if one chromosome fits in one window
     * Made karyogram plotting optional (argument plotKaryo)
+    * Added in the wrapper the default parameters as used in the paper

 * 0.1
     * Initial Release